Chart Color Schemes

 Employment

-Guanaba - Springbrook has a skilled workforce with notable representation in the construction sector.
-The unemployment rate was 4.0% as of June 2025.
+Guanaba - Springbrook has a skilled workforce with the construction sector being notably represented.
+The unemployment rate was 4.0% in June 2025, similar to Rest of Qld's rate of 3.9%.

 Employment growth over the past year was estimated at 2.4%.
-In June 2025, 2,472 residents were employed, with an unemployment rate of 3.9%, similar to Rest of Qld's rate.
-Workforce participation was broadly similar to Rest of Qld's 59.1%.
-Key industries of employment among residents are construction, health care & social assistance, and education & training.
+As of June 2025, 2,472 residents were employed.
+Key industries include construction, health care & social assistance, and education & training.
+Construction employment is particularly high, at 1.6 times the regional level.

-The area has a high specialization in construction, with an employment share of 1.6 times the regional level, while mining shows lower representation at 0.5% compared to the regional average of 3.6%.
-Employment opportunities appear limited locally based on Census data analysis by AreaSearch.
-Between June 2024 and June 2025, employment levels increased by 2.4%, labour force grew by 2.1%, and unemployment fell by 0.3 percentage points.
-In contrast, Rest of Qld saw employment rise by 1.8% and unemployment increase by 0.2 percentage points.
-State-level data to Sep-25 shows Queensland's employment contracted by 0.23% (losing 8,070 jobs), with the state unemployment rate at 4.2%, compared to the national unemployment rate of 4.5%.
-National employment forecasts from May 2025 project growth of 6.6% over five years and 13.7% over ten years.
-Applying these projections to Guanaba - Springbrook's employment mix suggests local growth of approximately 6.4%% over five years and 13.3% over ten years, though these are simple extrapolations for illustrative purposes only.
+Conversely, mining representation is low at 0.5% compared to the regional average of 3.6%.
+Employment opportunities locally appear limited based on Census data analysis.
+Over a 12-month period ending in June 2025, employment increased by 2.4%, labour force grew by 2.1%, and unemployment fell by 0.3 percentage points.
+In contrast, Rest of Qld saw employment rise by 1.8% with unemployment rising by 0.2 percentage points during the same period.
+National employment forecasts from Jobs and Skills Australia, published in May 2025, project national growth of 6.6% over five years and 13.7% over ten years.
+Applying these projections to Guanaba - Springbrook's employment mix suggests local growth of approximately 6.4% over five years and 13.3% over ten years.

 Frequently Asked Questions - Employment